Amxn-2/Amxn-2.github.io/README.md

    - Dhiraj is a driven and studious individual who sets high goals for himself.
 He is focused on his academics while also balancing other aspects of student life.

 8. **Lakshya** - Empathy and Kindness
-   - Lakshay is a compassionate individual who always extends a helping hand to others.
+   - Lakshya is a compassionate individual who always extends a helping hand to others.
 His kind-hearted nature creates a positive and supportive atmosphere within the group.

 9. **Aryan** - Stock Market Enthusiast and Financial Expertise
    - Aryan has a keen interest in the stock market and possesses valuable knowledge in financial matters.
 He shares his insights and experiences, benefiting the group.